My Cookie Journey

 Instructions

-• Weigh or measure both sugars into a bowl and set it aside.
-Now, weigh or measure the flour.
-Add the baking powder, baking soda, and salt to the flour and whisk to blend.
+• Weigh or measure both sugars into a bowl and set them aside.
+Weigh or measure the flour, then add the baking powder, baking soda, and salt.
+Whisk to blend everything together.

-• In a mixing bowl, cream the butter until you get soft peaks.
-Next, add the sugars and mix on a medium mixer speed for 3 minutes.
-Add the egg, vanilla extract, and the vanilla bean paste and mix for a minute.
-I don't overbeat the egg,
+• In a mixer bowl, cream the butter until it's smooth and light.
+Add both sugars and mix on medium speed for 3 minutes.
+Add the egg, vanilla extract, and vanilla bean paste, then mix for about a minute, just until combined.
+I try not to overbeat the egg, it keeps the cookies soft.

-• Scrape down the bowl sides and turn the mixer to a low speed.
-Slowly add the flour mixture to the wet ingredients.
-Don't over-mix.
-If you have some loose flour bits in the bottom of the bowl, you can incorporate them into the rest of the cookie dough using either your hands or a spatula.
-Finally, add the dried cherries and mix them into the cookie dough.
-Cover and chill for 30 minutes.
+• Scrape down the sides of the bowl and turn the mixer to low speed.
+Slowly add the flour mixture to the wet ingredients and mix just until combined.
+If a little flour remains at the bottom of the bowl, use a spatula or your hands to gently fold it in.
+Add the dried cherries and mix until they're evenly distributed throughout the dough.
+Cover the bowl and chill for 30 minutes.

 • Preheat the oven to 350°F (175°C or 180°C).
-Line 2 cookie sheet pans with parchment paper.
-Using a medium cookie scooper, place twelve mounds onto a prepared pan.
-Space them evenly, leaving a couple of inches between mounds.
-Bake for 10-12 minutes.
-Move to a cooling rack once out of the oven.
+Line two cookie sheets with parchment paper.
+Using a medium cookie scoop, place twelve mounds of dough onto one of the prepared pans, spacing them a couple of inches apart.
+Bake for 10 to 12 minutes, until the edges are set and the centers look slightly soft.
+Move the cookies to a cooling rack once out of the oven.

 Share this recipe